SDA-SE/sda-dropwizard-commons/README.md

 the SDA SE.

 >
-> ##### ⚠️ ATTENTION: Please use SDA Dropwizard Commons version 2 and newer:
+> ##### ⚠️ ATTENTION: Please use SDA Dropwizard Commons version 3 and newer:
 >
-> New features and security patches are only contributed in version 2.x.x.
+> New features can only be contributed in version 3.x.x.
-> As the support for [Dropwizard version 1.3.x is discontinued](https://github.com/dropwizard/dropwizard/releases/tag/v1.3.29), we also discontinued the version 1.x.x.
+>
+> Version 2.x.x only receives critical security updates.
+>
-> Please make sure to upgrade to version 2 as soon as possible.
+> Please make sure to upgrade to version 3 as soon as possible.
 >

 SDA Dropwizard Commons is separated in different modules that can be combined as needed.
 Most of the modules require the